Sixth grade grammar: Are you looking for interesting and engaging grammar activities to add to your sixth grade English classes?

 Share continuous assessment.

-Regularly assess students’ understanding of grammar concepts through quizzes, worksheets, or short assignments.
+Regularly assess students’ understanding of concepts through quizzes, worksheets, or short assignments.
 Adjust your instruction based on the results to address any knowledge gaps.
-One quick way to gather data is with self-grading Google Forms.
+One quick way to gather data is with exit tickets.
+To close sixth grade grammar discussions, have each student write a definition or example from the day’s lesson.

 Often times, grammar gets a bad rap.
 It can be as boring or as fun as you and the students make it!
 If you search around this website, you’ll find many tips for making grammar an enjoyable and fun part of your language arts classroom.